 Judgment - A formal decision made by a court.

-Plaintiff - A party who brings a civil suit in a court of law.
+Plaintiff - A party who brings a civil suit in a court of

 Service - The formal delivery of a legal notice.

-Summons - Provides legal notice to a party about a lawsuit and may involve an order to appear and or response to the complaint.
+Summons - Provides legal notice to a party about a lawsuit and may

 A party may not appeal a final order or a final judgment entered in any small claims case.